Computing Supported Models via Transformation to Stable Models

 The remainder of this paper is organized as follows.
 Section 2 provides background on ASP and supported models.
 Section 3 presents our transformation method with correctness proofs.
 Section 4 describes the implementation and algorithm details.
-Section 5 presents the empirical evaluation.
-Section 6 discusses the relationship to Clark's Completion and the grounding restriction.
-Section 7 provides application examples, and Section 8 concludes.
+Section 5 discusses the relationship to Clark's Completion and the grounding restriction.
+Section 6 provides application examples.
+Section 7 reviews related work, and Section 8 concludes.